-RC Gallegos, best known in these parts for his first RC's Pizza & Pasta out in Kingwood, has finally opened up his new location in The Woodlands, RC's NYC Pizza & Pasta on Sawdust Road - having gutted and remodeled what was Steel City Pizza.
+RC Gallegos, best known in these parts for his first RC's Pizza & Pasta out in Kingwood, has finally opened up his new location, RC's NYC Pizza & Pasta on Sawdust Road - having gutted and remodeled what was Steel City Pizza.
 We sat down with RC on this, the night before his official opening, to sample some of his award winning pizzas and welcome him to the neighborhood.
 One of the first things RC will tell you about his pizzas is that they are New York, Street pizza.
 Which is good to know; because anyone that loves a good pizza (and who doesn't?) and has tried a lot of them, knows that there are many different styles.

 In fact, to be fair, there's probably several dozen types just across New York City.
 But what makes RC's pizza NYC Pizza are these three things: a thinner crust (which has an edge, not just flat all the way out), thinner sauce (so as not to overwhelm the crust and leave it soggy), and thinner (or less thick) cheese (for the same reason as the sauce).
 RC refers to this as an authentic New York City Street Pizza.
 And he would know, having grown up there and learning his craft in famous pizzerias such as Bleecker Street Pizza, the three-time winner of "Best Pizza in New York by Food Network.

 This was a private event, meant to help the staff work a few more kinks out - so this isn't a full review.
 But we know you want to know about RC's, especially if you haven't been to his Kingwood location, so here's a little peek at some of the pizzas & sides he's got cooking up: